-I believe email is the best way for someone to start a business online.
+I believe email is the best way to start a business online.

 Until recently, I did this WITHOUT a major website or paid advertising.